Where To Stay In Krabi: Ao Luek Nature Lodge

 Are there meals provided?

-Surprisingly, we only ate one meal throughout the entire day, which was dinner.
+Surprisingly, I only ate one meal throughout the entire day, which was dinner.
 The meals here are served based on a fixed price, with an all you can eat "communal buffet" style.
 There will be rice served with 3 - 4 trays of different dishes at their main counter where you just grab a plate and scoop whatever you feel like having.

-What did we like about the stay?
+What did I like about the stay?

-What did we dislike about the stay?
+What did I dislike about the stay?

-Would We Stay Here Again?
+Would I Stay Here Again?

 Nurul Mimsy